-well-groomed La Grande Plage, with the Casino Municipal to the left.
+well-groomed La Grande Plage, with the Casino Municipal on the right.
+The beach is well-organised, with separate swimmer and surfer areas

 the favoured beach resort of the aristocracy Biarritz, just 11 miles north of Spain and in Basque territory, slipped in the